Juanito99/AdminInfo_OpsMgr/README.md

 ## Monitor FileShares and others with OpsMgr
+This MP intents to give Windows Administrators useful information about their Server environment.

+Current it contains two main parts
-Find shares and alert in case of weak permissions is the primary intention of this free Management Pack. – Other purposes will come.
+1)	Find shares and alert in case of weak permissions
+2)	Display ‘good to know’ information which can help to facilitate trouble shooting.

 ### State Views: